rezaie99/NC-18-28140/README.md

-# NN-A59900-2
+# NC-18-28140

-Data is avaible.
-Nature Neuroscience Codes for image analysis and connectivty calculation from calcium imaging in Zebrafish.
+Atlas and Nature Neuroscience Codes for image analysis and connectivty calculation from calcium imaging in Zebrafish.

 Engineering brain activity patterns by neuromodulator polytherapy for treatment of disorders